ucsd-ets/datahub-docker-stack/Documentations/actions.md

   - load information from [spec.yml](../images/spec.yml).
   - use above 2 information, build a n-nary tree to encode all details for following tasks.
   - login to DockerHub
   - do a BFS on the tree.
-For each tree node (corresponding to an image):
+For each tree Node (corresponding to an image), a list of operations is carried out.
+See [scripts.py](scripts.md/#the-build-process)
-    - build
-    - test
-    - push to DockerHub
-    - run some information commands and write outputs to individual wiki page
-    - reclaim space (clean cache).
   - store logs in .yml format to build_artifacts
   - update **the local copy** of `Home.md`; see its function doc
 - **`Push Wiki to GitHub`**: (activate ONLY IF **`Build stack`** is successful AND `git.ref`, which is current branch, is main) make the changes to `Home.md` and new image wiki pages permanent and public.